 Hamby's poetry always takes us on a journey. . . . fun for all readers.

-Barbara Hamby is the author of six books of poems, including On the Street of Divine Love: New and Selected Poems, Babel, and All-Night Lingo Tango.
-She was a 2010 Guggenheim fellow in Poetry and her book of short stories, Lester Higata’s 20th Century, won the 2010 Iowa Short Fiction Award.
-Her poems have appeared in many magazines, including the New Yorker, Poetry, American Poetry Review, Ploughshares, and Yale Review.
-She has also edited an anthology of poems, Seriously Funny, with her husband David Kirby.
-She teaches at Florida State University where she is Distinguished University Scholar.
+Barbara Hamby has published seven books of poetry, most recently BirdOdyssey and On the Street of Divine Love: New and Selected Poems.
+She was a 2010 Guggenheim fellow, and her book of linked stories, Lester Higata’s 20th Century, won the 2010 University of Iowa John Simmons Award and was published by the University of Iowa Press.
+She and her husband David Kirby edited the poetry anthology Seriously Funny.
+She teaches at Florida State University where she is distinguished university scholar.